-Notwithstanding Section 4.6.1 and 4.6.2 of the County zoning ordinance, attached and detached residential units fronting on grass malls, parks, open space, or any other similar amenity area (collectively, "Amenity") are permitted throughout the development, provided that the Amenity must be at least thirty feet (30") in width, and an open area, from face of building to face of building must remain at fifty feet (50") in width.
+Notwithstanding Section 4.6.1 and 4.6.2 of the County zoning ordinance, attached and detached residential units with the front of the unit facing a grass mall, park, open space, or any other similar amenity area (collectively, "Amenity") are permitted throughout the development, provided that the Amenity must be at least thirty feet (30") in width, and an open area, from face of building to face of building must remain at fifty feet (50") in width.
 In addition, said lots shall be served by a private street.
 The applicant has requested a waiver of the street standards for roads serving amenity-oriented lots.